Does Teller Talk?

 Teller’s own words, 2013

-In real life, talking is a lovely thing.
-I enjoy working silent for an audience because it's so intimate in a theater.
-When suddenly all the sound is gone, you have to look at them and they have to look at you.
-And the connection is very deep and intimate.
+“In real life, talking is a lovely thing.
+I enjoy working silent for an audience because it’s intimate in a theater.
+When all the sounds are gone, you have to look at the audience, and the audience have to look at you.
+The connection is deep and intimate.

 There’s no words to distract you.
 They’re looking at every line of your face, and I’m looking back at them.

-But in everyday life I find the ability to speak convenient.
+But in everyday life, I find the ability to speak convenient.

 It was a rebellion against patter.
-It was to say, I believe I can lie to the audience without speaking to the audience.
+It was to say I believe I can lie to the audience without speaking to the audience.

-Can Teller of Penn and Teller Really Speak?
+Can Teller of Penn and Teller Speak?

 Shattering Silence: Teller Talks